santvallejos/travel-assistant-bot/README.md

 ## characteristics

-✔️ Personalized responses: Uses AI to analyze the user's query and generate tailored responses.
+✔️ Personalized responses: Uses AI to analyze the user's query and generate tailored responses.<br>
-✔️ Real-time weather query: Obtains weather data from OpenWeatherMap to improve the accuracy of recommendations.
+✔️ Real-time weather query: Obtains weather data from OpenWeatherMap to improve the accuracy of recommendations.<br>
-✔️ Packing suggestions: Generates lists of essential items based on the temperature and conditions of the destination.
+✔️ Packing suggestions: Generates lists of essential items based on the temperature and conditions of the destination.<br>
-✔️ Conversation management: The assistant can answer questions about different aspects of a trip.
+✔️ Conversation management: The assistant can answer questions about different aspects of a trip.<br>
-✔️ Easy integration: Exposes a REST API that can be consumed from any application.
+✔️ Easy integration: Exposes a REST API that can be consumed from any application.<br>

 ## author